-Analyzing the external environment involves tracking conditions in the marketplace that, although largely uncontrollable, affect the way an organization does business.
-As we have mentioned, these factors include competition and the economy.
-Other external factors include cultural and social trends, political and legal regulations, technological changes, and the price and availability of natural resources.
-Each of these factors is discussed separately in the next section.
 When firms globalize, analyzing the environment becomes more complex because they must examine the external environment in each country in which they do business.
 Regulations, competitors, technological development, and the economy may be different in each country and will affect how firms do business.
-To see how factors in the external environment such as technology may change education and lives of people around the world, watch the videos "Did You Know 2.0?" and "Did You Know 3.0?" which provide information on things such as the number of people on MySpace compared to populations in the world.
-Originally created in 2006, the video has been updated and translated into other languages.
-The latest edition of "Did You Know?" was created in Rome in 2008 and shows how information may change the world.
+To see how factors in the external environment such as technology may change education and lives of people around the world, watch the videos "Did You Know 2.0?" and "Did You Know 3.0?" which provide information on social media sites compared to populations in the world.
+Originally created in 2006 and revised in 2007, the video has been updated and translated into other languages.
+Another edition of "Did You Know?"
+(4.0) focused on changing media and technology and showed how information may change the world as well as the way people communicate and conduct business.